-2016 was hottest year on record
+2016 was hottest year on record -- again

 That means 2016 set a global heat record for the third year in a row according to NOAA and NASA, who held a joint press conference on Wednesday to discuss the record.

-Not only was this the third consecutive year to rank hottest than all previous years, it also means 16 of the 17 hottest years on record have occurred since 2000, according to NOAA.
+Not only was this the third consecutive year to rank hotter than all previous years, it also means 16 of the 17 hottest years on record have occurred since 2000, according to NOAA.
 To put this in perspective, the last time we had a record cold year was 1911.

 Temperatures over the Earth's continents and oceans in 2016 were 1.1 degree Celsius (1.98 degrees Fahrenheit) above the pre-industrial average, according to the WMO.
 That means we are already a majority of the way to the 1.5-degree warming goal set at the Paris Climate Agreement in 2015.